michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 ⌘

-## About and Why
+## About

 ---

-A "work in progress" resource of powerful prompting words for v0.dev.
-The goal is to compile a list of words that LLMs (AI agents) already have extensive context about to get better results, faster.
-It aims to be helpful if you lack vocabulary - whether you don't have the language of a designer or aren't a frontend developer familiar with Tailwind and shadcn/ui components.
-A work in progress, not all words have been tested.
+A collection of prompting words for v0.dev.
+Useful if you lack the vocabulary of a designer, or the words a frontend developer adept in Tailwind and Shadcn has.
+Includes examples.

-Why powerful words matter:
-1. **Eliminates ambiguity**: Technical terms have specific, universally understood meanings in their domain
-2. **Provides implementation guidance**: Technical terms often map directly to code implementation patterns
-3. **Increases precision**: Specific terminology gives you finer control over visual details and component behavior
-4. **Reduces iterations**: Precise language gets you closer to your vision in fewer attempts
+Words are still under test and refinement.

 ## Words from v0 Interview Transcript

 ---

-Collected from a YouTube interview with v0.dev's VP of Product.
+Collected from a YouTube interview with v0.dev's VP of Product whilst building a prototype out.
 The original interview: https://youtu.be/sCFS_U7d9Do

 ### Design Specification Terms
 - `Warmer grays` - Specifying colour temperature shows design awareness and produces more aesthetically pleasing results